Staff

 Marioly wanted to work for CRC “to help people and make their lives better!
 I believe the most important part of this job is empathy.”

-She is grateful to live in the United State and believes this is truly the land of opportunity for those willing to work.
+She is grateful to live in the United States and believes this is truly the land of opportunity for those willing to work.
 And working hard is what she does, at times working three jobs.
 Her goal is always to “do your best, never give up and follow your dreams.”